Top Ten Most Commonly Abused Drugs Found In The Home

 Inhalants are being used when you hear about people who are huffing household items.
 Common household cleaning products and products that come in aerosol cans are some of the types of items used in this practice.
 Huffing household items is extremely dangerous because inhalants are explosive, toxic substances.
 This type of chemical ingestion can immediately cause hospitalization or even be fatal.
 Recovery from an addiction to huffing household items and other inhalants can be slow because of the time it takes to purge these chemicals from the brain and body.

 Xanax, Valium, and Klonopin are examples of commonly prescribed benzodiazepines that people use for legitimate conditions, such as anxiety or stress.
 However, addiction to these medications is often unforeseen until a dependency problem already exists.
 Benzodiazepines can alter brain chemistry and are often difficult to detox from without medical assistance.
+Through a period of medical detox, patients can be safely weaned off of the substance in a safe environment.
+Once this is complete, patients will take part in cognitive behavioral therapy and substance abuse treatment for prescription opioids during inpatient rehab.
+Outpatient treatment can help patients learn how to handle temptation when they re-enter day-to-day life.

 5. Prescription Stimulant Medications

 Stimulant medications such as Adderall and Ritalin are prescribed for ADD or ADHD and work well in treating those conditions.
 However, a user of these types of medications can quickly build a tolerance to the drug’s high.
-When a user attempts to increase the amount they use, there is a risk for overdose.
+When a user attempts to increase the amount they use, there is a risk of overdose.
 Stimulant medications represent the worst prescription drugs with a high potential for addiction.

 6. Cough Syrup

 Whether over the counter or by prescription, cough syrup can cause potential adverse effects when abused.
-Codeine and promethazine are common ingredients in prescription cough medications and are what pose addiction risk for those who abuse the medications.
+Codeine and promethazine are common ingredients in prescription cough medications and are what pose an addiction risk for those who abuse the medications.
 Codeine is an opioid that can produce euphoric feelings and deep relaxation when taken in large doses.
 Promethazine also acts as a sedative, which the user may become dependent on as well.

 7. Prescription Painkillers

 By now, even though most people are educated about the dangers of using nicotine, which is the addictive stimulant ingredient in cigarettes, many people still smoke cigarettes and they are still legal to purchase.
 Many smokers cannot quit smoking despite the knowledge of how it can negatively impact their health.
 Tobacco use claims more lives than any other addictive substance.
+Treatment programs are in place for those who struggle with nicotine substance abuse.

-10. Over the Counter Decongestants
+10. Over-the-Counter Decongestants

 If you or a loved one needs help with abuse and/or treatment, please call the WhiteSands Treatment at (877) 855-3470.
 Our addiction specialists can assess your recovery needs and help you get the addiction treatment that provides the best chance for your long-term recovery.